malt1114/AML/README.md

 At this point we ran into the following issues and figured out the following fixes (not in order):

-The image input was resided to a smaller size meaning the pixel values were changed by default Preserve the pixel values!!
-(KNN, not average)
+The image input was resided to a smaller size meaning the pixel values were changed by default : _Preserve the pixel values!!
+(KNN, not average)_

--1 labels never output  due to ReLU in last activation layer Added +1 to all input labels so minimum was 0
+-1 labels never output due to ReLU in last activation layer: _Added +1 to all input labels so minimum was 0_

-Epoch time: 10 min on CPU vs. 20-30 sec on GPU Utilised colab GPUs
-Multithreading helped a bit too
-Vectorising code
-Needed to resize outputs to enable code to be run without a for loop Using a faster data loaded
+Epoch time: 10 min on CPU vs. 20-30 sec on GPU: _Utilised colab GPUs, Multithreading helped a bit too, Vectorising code, Needed to resize outputs to enable code to be run without a for loop, Using a faster data loader_

 This meant that we had limited time remaining so we decided to focus on the Cityscapes model for the remainder of the project and see if we could focus on the task of semantic segmentation itself.